jhu-ip/cs220-f25/questions/day12.md

 }
 ```

-6.What is the difference, if any, between `const int * p` and `int * const p`?
+6\.
+What is the difference, if any, between `const int * p` and `int * const p`?

-7.What size of a 2D array the following defines on the heap?
+7\.
+What size of a 2D array the following defines on the heap?
 Write the code to free memory to prevent memory leakages.

 ```c
 int **a = malloc(sizeof(int*) * 10);